 [Not a game.
 Remember?]
 Caraid said laughter evident.

-“Wait,” I said as the arguing around me began to intensify allowing me to ignore Caraid’s laughter at my expense, “There is an easy solution to this.”
+"Wait," I said as the arguing around me began to intensify allowing me to ignore Caraid’s, which was helpful because his laughter was at my expense, "There is an easy solution to this."

 Activating the communication crystal on my watch, I connected to Brianne, my assistant.
 She and Basil had traveled ahead with Jennie to set up our next staging area.
 I was worried about bringing to many people to the Kelpie settlement, unsure if we would need to fight.
-By splitting those I considered staff or individuals with no combat ability, I thought if the worse happened and we had to fight our way out, the fewer people the better.
+By splitting those I considered staff and individuals with no combat ability and sending them ahead, I thought if the worse happened and we had to fight our way out, there would be fewer people that were more dead weight than helpful.

-“Brianne, we’ve hit a snag here.
+"Brianne, we’ve hit a snag here.
 It seems there is an undeclared dungeon that the former Kelpie Lord hid from Duke A’Daoine and his people.
-To make matters worse, there is a Knocker community and Duchess that has been trapped and exploited in this dungeon.
+To make matters worse, there is a Knocker community and Duchess that has been trapped within and exploited.
+I’m unsure what condition they may be in, or how long they have been trapped in this dungeon.

 "Contact Duke A’Daoine’s people for me.
 Give them my contact information, and explain I need to speak with someone, preferably the Duke," I said explaining.